sanderdlm/smart-dto-bundle/README.md

 SmartDtoBundle
 ===============

-The SmartDtoBundle makes it faster to work with data transfer objects and Doctrine entities in a Symfony application, by adding a touch of magic to your DTOs.
+The SmartDtoBundle makes it faster to work with data transfer objects and Doctrine entities in a Symfony application by providing automatic hydration of DTO objects from an entity.

-Features:
-* Automatic hydration of DTO objects from an entity
-* Creating new instances of entities from a DTO
-* Updating existing entities through a DTO

 Installation
 ------------